- Published on

 - Benefits, Tradeoffs, and When to Stay Imperative

-- What Changes for Platforms and Teams
+- What This Means for Platforms and Teams

 - Data Engineering Is Growing Up